mr-kamlesh-pawar/mr-kamlesh-pawar/README.md

     alt="adam-pw" />
   </p>

-- 🌱 I’m currently learning Web Development and other programming languages
+- 🌱 I’m a Full Stack Developer passionate about building seamless web and mobile applications.

 - 📫 How to reach me **kamleshpawar5278@gmail.com**